 In these cases, assigning personal protection equipment will then deal with any risks of falling objects.
 Irrespective of height, safety helmets are to be worn.

 If working at height isn’t something that can be avoided, then it is vital for you to use the right safety equipment (also legally required of you).

 Doing the work from an area of the surface that has previously been declared safe is the ideal situation, but if not then the right type of equipment to minimise the length of and risks of a potential fall should be used.

 This typically constitutes the use of Collective Protection Equipment.
 This means safety equipment that is designed not to require active input from workers for them to work at keeping people safe.

 An example of this kind of equipment would be the simple guard rail, which stops you from falling off a ledge from a misstep.

-At even greater heights, it is usually required for workers to be fitted with harnesses to prevent falls; this is also true of any heights which, because of various features like weaker floors, have been assessed as particularly at risk.
+At even greater heights, it is usually required for workers to be fitted with harnesses to prevent falls; this is also true of any heights that, because of various features like weaker floors, have been assessed as particularly at risk.